Eissanoor/printPackBloackChain/README.md

 - Return mock data for blockchain queries
 - Work without requiring any real ETH in your account

-### Getting Test ETH for Real Blockchain Testing
+### 3. Using a Public Testnet (Requires Test ETH)

-If you want to use a real blockchain (like Sepolia testnet) instead of mock mode, you'll need test ETH to pay for gas fees:
+If you want to use a public testnet (like Sepolia), you'll need test ETH to pay for gas fees:

 1. Run the helper script to check your account and get instructions:
    ```